saikumar7893/FlightBooking_MiniProject/README.md

-project title: Selenium Automation Framework for Travel Booking Platform
+PROJECT TITLE: Selenium Automation Framework for Travel Booking Platform
 URL: https://flights.booking.com/

-Problem Statement:
+PROBLEM STATEMENT:
 Search and Flight Selection:
 Open the URL: https://flights.booking.com/
 Search for a flight with specified departure and arrival destinations and dates.